Jair Ventura: Sport Recife

 On 24 August 2020, after more than a year without a club, Ventura replaced Daniel Paulista at the helm of Sport Recife, still in the top tier.
 He managed to avoid relegation with the club, but was sacked on 5 April 2021 after being knocked out of the 2021 Copa do Brasil and 2021 Copa do Nordeste.

 Chapecoense

 On 31 May 2021, Ventura was named head coach of Chapecoense, replacing sacked Mozart.
 On 2 August, after 14 winless matches and with the club in the last place, he was himself dismissed.

 Juventude

 On 19 October 2021, Ventura replaced sacked Marquinhos Santos ahead of Juventude, his third Série A team in the year.
 He managed to avoid relegation with the club, but was sacked on 11 February 2022 after a poor start of the new season.

 Goiás

 On 14 April 2022, Ventura was named head coach of Goiás also in the top tier.
 On 13 November, after qualifying the club to the 2023 Copa Sudamericana, he left.

+Atlético Goianiense

+On 24 July 2023, Ventura took over Atlético Goianiense in the Série B, and led the club to a promotion in the last round.
+He won the 2024 Campeonato Goiano, but was sacked on 21 June of that year.

+Juventude return

+On 17 July 2024, Ventura returned to Juventude in the place of departed Roger Machado.
+On 26 October, he was sacked after a five-game winless streak, dropping Juventude into the relegation zone.

+Goiás return

+On 23 November 2024, Ventura agreed to return to Goiás for the 2025 season.
+Despite qualifying the club to the 2025 Copa Verde finals, he was sacked on 25 March 2025.

+Avaí

+On 28 March 2025, Ventura was named head coach of Avaí also in the second division.
+On 23 September, he resigned from the club after receiving an offer from a Série A club.

+Vitória

+On 24 September 2025, Ventura was announced as head coach of Vitória in the top tier.